IMXNOOBX/cs2-external-esp/README.md

 2. Click on the binary file you want to download and download it.
 3. Open the binary file and cs2 (doesnt matter which one goes first) ❗ Make sure your game is in full screen windowed

+## 💧 Repository Update

+* If you have updated the offsets, and want to share it with everyone follow this  steps

+1. Create a [pull request](https://github.com/IMXNOOBX/cs2-external-esp/pulls) and provided just the `offsets/offsets.json` updated file in the pull request. if there are any other files modified it will be denied

+2. Provide a valid image that the esp is working on the latest version on the game

+3. The commit will be merged into the main branch once verified and all the users will be able to update it!

 ## ✔ Manually Update